odoo/o-spreadsheet/doc/add_function.md

       throw new Error ("function [[FUNCTION_NAME]] doesn't want the parameters to be 0") }

-    // this.env contains the (OWL) environment of the spreadsheet,
+    // this.env contains the (OWL) environment of the spreadsheet. const env = this.env;
-    // that means it contains `this.env.services.rpc` to make calls to the server.
-    // don't forget to mark the formula as async if you need to wait for a rpc const env = this.env;

     // this.getters contains all the getters defined in all the plugins of o_spreadsheet,